Johnny Evers: Chicago Cubs

 During the 1908 pennant race, Evers alerted the umpires to Fred Merkle's baserunning error in a game against the New York Giants, which became known as "Merkle's Boner".
 Al Bridwell hit what appeared to be the game-winning single for the Giants, while Merkle, the baserunner on first base, went to the clubhouse without touching second base.
 Evers called for the ball, and the umpire ruled Merkle out.
 NL president Harry Pulliam ruled the game a tie, with a makeup to be played.
 The Cubs won the makeup game, thereby winning the pennant.
 The Cubs then won the 1908 World Series over Detroit, four games to one, as Evers again batted 7-for-20 (.350).
 For the 1908 season, Evers had a .300 batting average, good for fifth in the NL, and a .402 on-base percentage, second only to Honus Wagner.

 Evers drew 108 walks during the 1910 season, trailing only Miller Huggins.
 However, Evers missed the end of the season with a broken leg.
 Without Evers, the Cubs won the NL pennant, but lost the 1910 World Series to the Philadelphia Athletics, four games to one.
+Evers was involved in a car accident on May 20, 1910 that saw writer and friend George A. Macdonald killed when the automobile was struck by a trolley car that saw Evers see the result on Macdonald, who had his skull crushed.
+The sight of the accident overwhelmed Evers in grief, which Evers acknowledged in 1913 when he said he had "my first touch of nervous prostration."
+The financial disaster in Emerson Shoe Company, which he co-owned until it met ruin in late 1910, made matters worse.
 Evers agreed to manage the Navy Midshipmen, a college baseball team, in 1911, despite the opposition of Cubs' manager Frank Chance.
 He experienced a nervous breakdown in 1911; returning to the Cubs later in the season, he played in only 46 games that year.
 Evers indicated that this was a result of a business deal that cost Evers most of his savings.
 Evers rebounded to bat .341 in 1912, good for fourth in the NL, and he led the NL with a .431 on-base percentage.
 Team owner Charles W. Murphy named Evers manager in 1913, signing him to a five-year contract, succeeding Chance.